schamblee/rule-management-example/README.md

 Another benefit of storing rules data within client metadata is that it can simplify your rules scripts.

-Rules logic can become complex if you have to hard-code several app names to determine which app the rule should be applied to.
+Rules logic can become complex if you have to hard-code several app names to determine which app the rule applies to.

 In order to avoid naming specific apps in your rules code, reference the client's metadata via the rule's context object: